GlenDC/cgreader/README.md

 ## Types of programs

 [Codingame](http://www.codingame.com) has a lot challenges.
-These challenges can be deviced in types of programs based on how they receive input and what the goal of the challenge is.
+These challenges can be devided in types of programs based on how they receive input and what the goal of the challenge is.

 1. [Manual Program](#manual-program): This is the most simple program and just requires you to write a simple _main_ function that takes a _string channel_ as its input.
 This channel will give you the input line by line and it's up to you how to interpret the received input.
 The output of the program has to be returned at the end of this method.
 1. [Flow Program](#flow-program): This program is quite similar to a manual program.
 The biggest difference is that you'll have to define a struct which has two methods.
 Each frame the _Update_ method will be called, receiving a line of input.
 At the end of the program the output will be asked via the _GetOutput_ method.